Kryze/RandomTown/README.md

 # What is RandomTown ?

 RandomTown is a project made to help people discover open-source.

 The intended goal is to get a few town in a JSON file and to use it later for a small application.

 The simplest way to contribute is to add a town, a picture and a description.

-In the end, we hope to get a list of towns randomly choose by contributors !
+In the end, we hope to get a list of towns randomly chosen by contributors !

 # Contributing